tectonic-typesetting/tectonic-texlive-bundles/README.md

 **`./build.sh <bundle> content` produces the following:**
  - `./build/output/<bundle>/content`: contains all bundle files.
 This directory also contains some metadata:
-   - `content/INDEX`: each line of this file maps a filename in the bundle to a full path.
-Duplicate filenames are included.
+   - `content/INDEX`: each line of this file is `<path> <hash>`, sorted by file name.\
-   - `content/SHA256SUM`: a hash of this bundle's contents.
+   Files with identical names are included.\
+   Files not in any search path are also included.\
+   `<hash>` is either a hex sha256 of that file's contents, or `nohash` for a few special files.

-   - `content/TEXLIVE-SHA265SUM`: a hash of the TeXlive image used to build this bundle.
+   - `content/SHA256SUM`: The sha256sum of `content/INDEX`.
+This string uniquely defines this bundle. \
+   This directory is organized by source.
+Files from the bundle's `include` dir will be under `./include`, texlive files will be under `./texlive`, and so on.
+Sources are defined `main.rs` of `scripts/select`.
  - `search-report`: debug file.
 Lists all filenames that will be resolved alphabetically.
- - `file-hashes`: debug file.
-Indexes the contents of the bundle.
-Used to find which files differ between two builds.
-  `file-hashes` and `content/SHA265SUM` are generated in roughly the same way, so the `file-hashes` files from two different bundles should match if and only if the two bundles have the same sha256sum

 **`./build.sh <bundle> zip` produces the following:**